Six approaches to preventing damage in future floods:

 Flood protection videos

-These videos were produced in VHS format and converted to digital wave files.
-The WMV files can be downloaded or played from the web.
+These videos were produced in VHS format and converted to digital wave files and published on YouTube.

 - Above the Flood - Video - details the raising of five slab-on-grade structures in Denham Springs (Livingston parish).
 Excavation and unified hydraulic jacking were used to raised these 1500-4000 sq ft structures with their slabs.
 The 20-minute video includes interviews with the property owners before and/or after their structures were raised.